 Whereas early digital marketing strategies focused entirely on being profitable and expanding our customer base, the success of those campaigns allowed the team to expand into awareness-building efforts.
 Now, a portion of our advertising budget went toward ensuring people across the country had heard of Schmidt’s or had a positive perception of us—thereby increasing their likelihood of becoming a customer.
 With a huge influx in the amount of business now generated by retail, awareness would become even more important.
-Our competition would be more directly from conventional brands, rather than just the natural category.
+Conventional brands were now our direct competition, not just those in the natural category.
 We needed customers to have at least had an inkling of who we were.
 For many who had seen Schmidt’s online but never purchased it, picking us up at Walmart or Target was their first opportunity to switch.

-In January 2017, shortly before the Target and Walmart launch, we launched our subscription builder (allowing shoppers on our website to sign up for a Schmidt’s delivery of their choosing every one, two, three, or four months) and focused more on the lifetime value of a customer (how much they would spend over time, rather than just in the moment).
+In January 2017, shortly before the Target and Walmart launch, we launched our subscription builder (allowing shoppers on our website to sign up for a Schmidt’s delivery of their choosing monthly, or every two, three, or four months) and focused more on the lifetime value of a customer (how much they would spend over time, rather than just in the moment).
 So even if we spent more money acquiring customers than usual, we trusted that if a customer on average would purchase 2.5 times (and hopefully turn on some friends in the process), that money would come back to us down the line.

-So by the time we launched in Target and Walmart, we’d built up a thriving audience of Schmidt’s enthusiasts who respected our brand, or had at least heard of it.
+So by the time we launched in Target and Walmart, we’d built up a thriving audience of Schmidt’s enthusiasts who respected our brand or had at least heard of it.
 When Schmidt’s hit shelves in Target, we saw immediate success and were quickly outselling conventional brands.
 Target hadn’t expected the huge volume of instant sales, and it took their automated reordering system some time to catch up with the demand.
 Stores were regularly out of stock.
 That same month, when we launched in Walmart, we saw similar success.

-I would often find excuses to stop by these stores just to see it on the shelves and even sometimes snap a photo.
+I would often find excuses to stop by these stores just to see my product on the shelves and even sometimes snap a photo.
 The excitement was real!
-And when I’d run into an acquaintance, I was often greeted with “I saw your product at Target the other day!” or a friend might tell me their kids were excited to run to the deodorant aisle in stores to spot Schmidt’s.
+And when I’d run into an acquaintance, I was often greeted with, “I saw your product at Target the other day!”
+Or a friend might tell me their kids were excited to run to the deodorant aisle in stores to spot Schmidt’s.
 It was a turning point for me and the way I saw the business (and myself).

 Chris, Michael, and I went out to celebrate the success with drinks at a local lounge.
 This kicked off a series of celebrations among the three of us, where we would leave work together to strategize over cocktails.
 We frequently all got lunch together at a hidden gem Thai spot, and Michael even came over for dinner and celebrated the Fourth of July at our house with fireworks.
-I was determined to maintain a healthy relationship with him and would try to prioritize these kind of casual hangouts.
+I was determined to maintain a healthy relationship with him and would try to prioritize these kinds of casual hangouts.
 We had accomplished so much together, and it felt good to develop a deeper friendship with him.
-Despite some inconsistencies, the three of us worked well together, and it seemed we filled in the gaps of where one another might be lacking.
+Despite some inconsistencies, the three of us worked well together, and it seemed each filled in the gaps where one another might have been lacking.

 Share what you shoulder